|Roman Empire||Septimius Severus (145-211)||Apr. 14, 193||Feb. 4, 211|

 252 A new Christian persecution by Gallus breaks out, and Pope Cornelius flees to Centum Cellae (Civita Vecchia).
 The Persians under Shapur I attack the E frontier in a dispute over control of Armenia, defeating the Romans at the Battle of Barbalissos, and capturing Nisibis.
 Marcus Aemilius Aemilianus (207-53), gov. of Moesia (a Moor) refuses to pay tribute to the Goths as agreed by Gallus, then defeats them, and is proclaimed emperor by his troops - the Roman Barack Obama?
 Roman consuls: Gaius Vibius Trebonianus Gallus and Gaius Vibius Afinius Gallus Veldumnianus Volusianus.
 Deaths: Chinese Wu emperor #1 (229-52) Sun Quan (Da) (b.
 182).

 253 The 258th Olympiad.
 In June St. Cornelius dies in exile (martyred), leaving a Correspondence With St. Cyprian on the question of the lapsi, and on June 25 (St.) Lucius I (-254) is elected bishop of Rome (pope #22).
 In July Roman emperor (since 251) Gallus (b.
 206) and his son Volusianus are defeated by Aemilianus at the Battle of Interamna Nahars on the Flaminian Way; after they flee, they are murdered by their own guards at Forum Flaminii by Aug.; Aemilianus becomes Roman emperor #39, and marches to Rome, where the Senate grudgingly recognizes him; in Sept.
 Valerian, cmdr. of Roman forces beyond the Alps (Rhaetia) comes to Rome with his army, causing Aemilianus' spooked troops to murder him, and Valerian I (Gaius Publius Licinius Valerianus) (193-260) becomes Roman emperor #40 (until 260), with his son Publius Licinius Egnatius Gallienus (218-68) as co-Augustus (Roman emperor #41) (until 268); Valerian I then decides to split the Empire, remaining emperor of the valuable East, with Gallienus as emperor of the chickenshit West, ruling from Treves with his infant son Salonius.
 Roman consuls: Gaius Vibius Afinius Gallus Velumnianus Volusianus and Lucius Valerius Maximus.
-Deaths: Egyptian Christian bishop Origen (b.
+Deaths: Egyptian Christian bishop Origen of Alexandria (b.
 182) in Caesarea or Tyre; dies after being tortured in the Decian Persecution in 251 but not lucking out and becoming a martyr; leaves 6K scrolls, which help to veer the Church towards Platonism, incl.
 On Prayer (the best way is to do it standing with hands outstretched and eyes raised, except when praying for personal sins, where kneeling is mandatory, although angels are spherical and have no knees?), On Martyrdom (the most holy profession of the Christian?), and On First Principles, the first attempt to present Christianity as a complete theory of the Universe.
 Roman emperor #35 (251-3) Gallus (b.
 206) in Aug. in Interamna, Umbria.
 Roman bishop (St.) Cornelius (b. ?) in June (martyred); feast day (with St. Cyprian): Sept.
 14.

 254 On Mar.
 5 Lucius dies, and on May 12 (St.) Stephen I (-257) is elected bishop of Rome (pope #23), ordaining that vestments used for ecclesiastical purposes not be used for daily wear.
 Roman consuls: Publius Licinius Valerianus and Publius Licinius Egnatius Gallienus.